kaufmannb/PDF-Extractor/README.md

 Before running the application, ensure that you have the following prerequisites:

-- Python 3.x installed on your system
+- Python 3.10 or later installed on your system
 - Required Python packages installed (specified in `requirements.txt`)
 - An OpenAI API key for utilizing the OpenAI GPT model (get your key at [OpenAI Platform](https://platform.openai.com/account/api-keys))